Delinquent Rent definition

 Delinquent Rent means any of the Rents or other amounts that, under the terms of the applicable Lease, are to be paid by the Tenants on or prior to the Closing Date, but which have not been received in good funds by Seller on or prior to the Closing Date.

-Delinquent Rent shall have the meaning set forth in Section 1.04(b)(ii).
+Delinquent Rent shall have the meaning ascribed in Section 7.1.4.

-Delinquent Rent means any Rent that, under the terms of the applicable Lease, was past due as of the Closing Date and which has not been received in good funds by Seller on or prior to the Closing Date.
+Delinquent Rent means any Rent that, under the terms of the applicable Resident Contract, was more than 30 days past due as of the Closing Date or which has not been received in good funds by Seller on or prior to the Closing Date.
 Delinquent Rent shall not be accrued or prorated at Closing.
-Any Delinquent Rent that is received by Buyer after the Closing Date shall be paid to Seller within ten (10) days of receipt by Buyer; provided, however, that all Rent collected by Buyer after the Closing Date shall be applied first to payment of all Rent due Buyer from the applicable Tenant with respect to the period from and after the Closing Date, and then after any deduction allowed by this subsection for collection costs, to all Delinquent Rent due to Seller.
-Following Closing, Buyer shall use good faith commercially reasonable efforts to collect any Delinquent Rent, provided that Buyer shall not be required to commence any legal proceedings or to terminate any Lease.
-If Buyer commences any action or proceeding against any Tenant and as a result thereof collects any Delinquent Rent which Buyer is required to remit to Seller, Buyer shall be entitled to deduct and retain a portion of the amount collected which is equal to the prorata share of the reasonable third party expenses incurred by Buyer in connection with the collection of any such Delinquent Rent.
-Buyer shall not waive any Delinquent Rent or modify or amend any Lease so as to reduce the Delinquent Rent owed by the Tenant for any period in which Seller is entitled to receive such Delinquent Rent, without first obtaining Seller’s written consent (which consent shall not be unreasonably withheld or conditioned).
+Any Delinquent Rent that is applicable to Seller’s period of ownership that is received by Buyer after the Closing Date shall be paid to Seller in accordance with the terms hereof; provided, however, that all Rent collected by Buyer after the Closing Date shall be applied first to payment of all Rent due Buyer from the applicable Resident, then to Rent attributable to the month in which the Closing occurs (and prorated with respect to each parties period of ownership) and then after any deduction allowed by this subsection for collection costs, to all Delinquent Rent due to Seller.
+Seller shall have the right to use whatever means Seller determines prior to Closing to collect Delinquent Rent including, without limitation, commencing collection actions against Residents owing Delinquent Rent.
+Following Closing, Buyer shall use good faith commercially reasonable efforts to collect any Delinquent Rent.
+If Buyer commences any action or proceeding against any Resident and as a result thereof collects any Delinquent Rent which Buyer is required to remit to Seller, Buyer shall be entitled to deduct and retain a portion of the amount collected which is equal to the prorata share of the reasonable third party expenses incurred by Buyer in connection with the collection of any such Delinquent Rent.
+For a period of 120 days following the Closing, Buyer shall not waive any Delinquent Rent or modify or amend any Resident Contract so as to reduce the Delinquent Rent owed by the Resident for any period in which Seller is entitled to receive such Delinquent Rent, without first obtaining Seller’s written consent (which consent shall not be unreasonably withheld or conditioned).

 Examples of Delinquent Rent in a sentence